 The electrical service panel, commonly known these days as a breaker box, has come a long way since the early 1900s.
 Almost every home has some type of service panel, whether it be a fuse panel or a circuit breaker panel.
 Commonly, these service panels are located in utility rooms, garages, or basements.
-Along with a main service panel, you may also have a subpanel, a small breaker box that supplies power to a specific area of your home, such as a garage, outbuildings or an addition.
+Along with the main service panel, you may also have a subpanel, a small breaker box that supplies power to a specific area of your home such as a garage, outbuilding, or large home addition.

 30-Amp Fuse Panels

 Before 1950, a 30-amp fuse panel was the norm.
 These fuse panels featured two plug fuses to protect the branch circuits and a knife-blade switch to disconnect power to the entire panel, and thus the house.
 The fuses were installed in a ceramic fuse holder, which was mounted within a black metal enclosure.
-This 30-amp service panel supplied 120 volts to the home; today's panels provide both 120 and 240 volts to different circuits.
-A 30-amp panel is far from sufficient for powering the average household.
+There were some that, from the outside, looked the same, but upon opening the door you would see 2 screw-in type fuses.
+A 30-amp service panel typically supplied only 120 volts to the home.
+There wasn't any 240-volt service for large appliances such as electric ranges and dryers.
+A 30-amp panel is far from sufficient for powering the average household of today.
 Homes with these panels must be updated to at least a 100-amp circuit breaker panel to satisfy both the FHA and other lending institution requirements for home sales.

 60-Amp Fuse Panel